You may add a variety of plants with fuzzy leaves and blossoms to your garden.

-Dusty miller is known for its aesthetic and eye-catching beautiful silver-gray foliage.
+Dusty Miller (Latin Centaurea cineraria) is known for its aesthetic and eye-catching beautiful silver-gray foliage.

-Its temperature range is moderate, ranging from 40-80°F, and requires low to average humidity.
+Its moderate temperature range ranges from 40-80°F (4-27°C) and requires low to average humidity.

 Fertilizer should be used every 2 to 3 weeks and the soil should be well-drained.